awsdocs/aws-amplify-console-user-guide/doc_source/setting-up-GitHub-access.md

 1. Open a web browser and navigate to the installation location for the Amplify GitHub App in the AWS Region where you will deploy your app\.

    Use the format `https://github.com/apps/aws-amplify-REGION/installations/new`, replacing *REGION* with your own input\.
-For example, if you are installing your app in the `US WEST (Oregon)` region, specify `https://github.com/apps/aws-amplify-us-west-2/installations/new`\.
+For example, if you are installing your app in the US West \(Oregon\) region, specify `https://github.com/apps/aws-amplify-us-west-2/installations/new`\.

 1. Select the GitHub account where you want to install the Amplify GitHub app\.